-Children's and parents' individual development inform each other.
-They also inform the family system of which they are a part.
-This course will review the experiences of children and parents through the perspective of specific human development and family systems theories.
-A special emphasis will be given to the understanding of the parent-child relationship in one's own family of origin and procreation.
+This course reviews human development across the lifespan and explores developmental processes from a family systems perspective.
+A special emphasis will be given to the understanding of the parent-child relationship in one's own family of origin and the construction of the self.

-MRFM 825 ADULT PERSONALITY AND CHARACTER DEVELOPMENT 3
+MRFM 825 ADULT PERSONALITY AND CHARACTER DEVELOPMENT